Bible study from Matthew 7:21-29 where Jesus said: I never knew you.

 Bible Study — Matthew 7:21-29

+So, what did Jesus say about those entering the Kingdom of Heaven in Matthew?
+What did He mean?
 Who is Jesus talking about when he says those fateful words: “I never knew you.”?
+Is he talking about us?

 About Entering Heaven – “I Never Knew You”